tomhallmain/dev_scripts/README.md

 `ds:fc`

 Get count data for unique lines or sets of fields.
+Runs ds:fit on output if to a terminal.

     $ cat /tmp/fc_ex
     a:1